NVIDIA/cloud-native-stack/playbooks/readme.md

 If you wnt to enable NIM Operator on Cloud Native Stack, you can enable the configuration in `cns_values_xx.yaml` and trigger the installation

-`NOTE:` For NIM Operator you need to provide your NGC API Key, Please refer to get a [NGC API KEY](https://org.ngc.nvidia.com/setup/api-key)

 Example:
 ```
 $ nano cns_values_13.2.yaml